Faculty

 - Field

-interested in phonological processes in spoken word recognition, and the
+interested in phonological processing in spoken word recognition, and the

-mapping of continuous speech onto the mental lexicon.
-My PhD work focused
+mapping of continuous speech sounds onto the mental lexicon.
+My PhD work

-on the influence of prosody and formulaic sequences on the recognition
+focused on the influence of prosody and formulaicity of language on the

 -